10 New Books You Need To Read In April

 2. The Gunners

-Startling and eye opening, Rebecca Kaufman, creates an endearing when a group of friends reunites after many years apart.
+Startling and eye opening, Rebecca Kaufman, introduces us to a group of friends, who have reunited after years apart and events unspoken about.
 With adventure, forgiveness, and murder, you'll surely be entertained.

 3. Liar's Candle